ahmetmetinarslan/navigation-bar/README.md

 -In this study, the navigation bar was made.<br>
 -An aesthetic work has been done in the transitions between the menus.<br>
+--In this study, support was received from the CodingLab youtube channe.<br>

 <hr>
 <br>